Skip to navigation Skip to content

 Coding income streams + Read more ...

-Although LIC is not subject to an assets test, the income test does apply with income from financial investments.
-The income assessed also includes:
+Although LIC is not subject to an assets test, the income test does apply to income from financial investments, including:

 • deemed income from account-based income streams